grandjeanlab/MultiRat/proj_code.md

     dependencies and install procedures)
   - FSL Version: 6.0.1
   - AFNI Version: AFNI\_20.2.00
-  - ANTs Version: 2.2.0.dev137-g27f8e
+  - ANTs Version: 2.1.0.post370-ga466e
   - Anaconda3 Version: 5.0.0
   - Python Version: 3.6.2
   - [Bruker2NIfTI
     Version: 1.0.20180303](https://github.com/neurolabusc/Bru2Nii)

-Other bash functions - curl
+Other bash functions
+\- curl
 \- unzip
 \- rm

 Rstudio does not transfer variables between `bash` chunks.
-Hence, each chunks needs to reload the environement.
-To achieve this seamlessly, I use a [bash\_env.sh](bash_env.sh) file to re-initialize the environement within each chunk.
+Hence, each chunks needs to reload the environment.
+To achieve this seamlessly, I use a [bash\_env.sh](bash_env.sh) file to re-initialize the environment within each chunk.
 The content of it should be adapted by the user for re-use.